App version: 0.1.0

 The Takeaway

 If you and your spouse are paying back multiple student loans, refinancing your student loans can help simplify repayment.
-However, you might only have one option for refinancing student loans with your spouse (PenFed Credit Union), and you’ll need to meet a lender’s underwriting requirements.
+However, you may not have many options for refinancing your loans together, and you’ll need to meet a lender’s underwriting requirements.
 Plus, refinancing federal loans turns them private, meaning you lose access to federal repayment plans and protections.
 Before you apply to refinance student loans with your spouse, make sure you understand both the benefits and potential drawbacks.
 If you’re interested in refinancing student loans, Lantern can help you find and compare student loan refinancing options.
 These loans would only apply to people looking to refinance on their own.

 Frequently Asked Questions